beirern/Personal-Website/src/content/posts/basketball-scrapper-project.md

 Every time I look at this project I am surprised by some of the design choices.
 For example, there are functions!
 I don't want to think of their *cyclomatic complexity* but I did try to split the logic up, and to be fair some of the things I had to deal with was very specific.
 Since Basketball Reference doesn't actually allow datascraping I was downloading HTML files and parsing out HTML tags to find the data so certain functions will be tough to keep simple.
 I didn't deal with file paths very well, it's clear I expected this to be run on a windows machine and I'm honestly still unsure of how to structure a java project (do I just keep the `.java` file?
 Do I have to put anything else in the directory?).
 Also the dataset is **insane**.
 There are 14 *tsv*'s (why not *csv*s??) per year for a team and we have 30+ years for ~28 teams.
 This is a bunch of file that you would need to manipulate to put the data together.

 BUT!
-Even with all that.... somehow....
-WE HAVE 4 UPVOTES AND SOMEONE ASKED FOR MORE DATA
+Even with all that.... somehow.... we have 4 upvotes, someone has asked for more data, and we've had 1000's of views.
+It's so cool to open it up and thing that somehow this project might have helped some people or at least peaked their interest.

 ![Screenshot of Kaggle Dataset](/images/kaggle-dataset.png "Screenshot of upvotes and comment of dataset")